janpeter19/janpeter19/README.md

    [announcements](https://medium.com/google-colab) and the technical [release-notes](https://colab.research.google.com/notebooks/relnotes.ipynb).

+  **Note 2026-09-21** Now FMU\_explore **version 1.2.4** is released.
+It is a maintenance release with focus on code improvements.
+The applications will be updated with this version of the package as default during the days to come.

   **Note 2026-09-14** Today FMU\_explore **version 1.2.0** is released!
 This means that the version is addressed slightly differently from before, see the notebooks.
 The application BPL\_TEST2\_Batch can be run with both pyfmi and fmpy using this released version.
 The other applications will gradually in the coming days be updated in a similar way.

   **Note 2026-08-21** The setup-scripts for each application have for a long time had a structure of a specific application part and a general part that I call **FMU\_explore**.
 Now this general part is imported as a separate module file and placed at a central place.
 This organisation facilitates future maintenance and further development.
 The setup files are now two smaller files and the setup takes up a few lines in the notebook for clarity.
 Now for test just for the application BPL\_TEST2\_Batch.
 The module is done for PyFMI and will later be done also for FMPy.
 The **version is 1.1.0** and have otherwise the same functionality as before.
 The ideas behind FMU\_explore you find [here](https://www.openmodelica.org/images/M_images/OpenModelicaWorkshop_2022/1505_Axelsson%202022,%20Design%20aspects%20of%20FMU-explore%20a%20Python%20module%20to%20complement%20PyFMI.pdf).